Constructivist Lives

 Constructivist Lives is my space for work that treats design as a public language.
 Constructivism is not nostalgia for an old art movement.
 It’s a stance.
 It asks a direct question: what is this work doing in the world?
 If the answer is only decoration, I keep pushing.

-Using familiar icons, hard geometry, and controlled contrast I build images that read like signals.
+Using familiar icons, hard geometry, and controlled contrast, I build images that read like signals.
 Some pieces are quiet.
 Some are blunt.
 Either way, the goal is the same: to make something that carries intent and creates connection.

 If you want a clear starting point, begin with La Gioconda Visiting Her Old Friend Leonardo.
 That piece shows the method: a recognizable figure placed into a constructed space, where meaning comes from structure, restraint, and choice.
 You relate to the story of Mona Lisa you have never heard before, but yet, it sounds familiar.
 You begin to connect and make meaning.